 I was shocked about how easy it was.

 It was the command line version of “Point and click”.

 I realized that over the years I had become more and more accustomed to installing open source software under MacOS being like out-stubborning an obscure and crufty flavor of Unix (such as Irix on NCSA supercomputers, with a general comment of “Nothing works on Irix!“).
 And working on installing major open source projects recalls a favorite xkcd comic about the joy of first meeting Python:

 Tolerating upgrades that break software:

-Do you rememeber how people used to just accept the ever-present Blue Screen of Death?
+Do you remember how people used to just accept the forever close at hand BSOD?

 Before Windows XP came out, I remember trying to make a point to a non-hacker friend that “Computers are logical but not rational.”
 Meaning that from a programming standpoint they ideally do neither more nor less than what the logic in a computer program called for, but state-of-the-art AI could not make sense of the basics of a children’s “I Can Read” book.
 (For that matter, computers cannot understand the gist of a program.
 They may execute the program, but only programmers understand the gist.)

 She said, “I disagree.
 What if you’re using a computer and the mouse freezes?”